Eric Sollee: Coaching at MIT

 At MIT, Sollee started as the assistant fencing coach and the women's team first fencing coach under the direction of Edwin Richards, Edo Marion, Silvio Vitale, and Branimir Zivkovic.
 Sollee initiated and developed the MIT women's fencing program.
 When Vitale retired, Sollee became head coach and Maitre d'armes at MIT.

 Because MIT doesn't recruit or offer scholarships in fencing, Sollee was charged with teaching students who typically had little to no experience fencing.

-In developing his approaches to teaching and fencing, Sollee used his understanding of a wide range of subjects, including boxing, martial arts and psychology, and his experience teaching fencing to the blind at the Carroll Center.
+In developing his approaches to teaching and fencing, Sollee used his understanding of a wide range of subjects.
+His martial arts background included boxing, escrima, kali, judo, and Japanese martial arts.
+He also applied psychology and his experience teaching fencing to the blind at the Carroll Center.
 Sollee taught well over a thousand students at the Carroll Center helping people regain their orientation in space.
 As part of the effort to work on teaching approaches, Sollee and Johan Harmenberg came up with a new way to think about épée fencing starting with the three "Sollee conjectures".
 Sollee and his students collaboratively worked on these conjectures and the associated new paradigm.
 Harmenberg implemented these ideas and won both the World Fencing Championships and the Olympic gold medal in épée at the 1980 Summer Olympics.
 It also worked for those who learned and helped to further develop Sollee's ideas by working with Johan Harmenberg away from MIT, e.g. Björne Väggö, who won the Silver medal in épée in the 1984 Olympics.
 Sollee’s MIT men’s team won fourteen straight New England championships and won the Intercollegiate Fencing Association (IFA) first place foil team (Little Iron Man) Trophy four times in eight years.
 In 1980, the team tied for 2nd at the NCAAs (ended up third on indicators), resulting in Eric’s peers naming him NCAA Coach of the Year.